cilium/community/SIG.md

 ### On-boarding and Off-boarding Leads
 Leads MAY decide to step down at anytime and propose a replacement.
 Use lazy consensus amongst the other Leads with fallback on majority vote to accept the proposal.
 The candidate SHOULD be supported by a majority of SIG contributors.
 Leads MAY select additional Leads through a super-majority vote amongst Leads.
-This SHOULD be supported by a majority of SIG contributors.
+This SHOULD be supported by a majority of SIG contributors (active members of the Cilium organization engaged with creating and reviweing changes within the SIG).

 ## Other Roles
 This governance document outlines the required roles for SIGs; however, SIGs are allowed to operate how they see fit outside of minimum governance requirements, including defining more roles to sustain the group.
 If a SIG needs to change the Lead position to include or remove duties, this needs to be approved by the committers.
 Newly created roles that don't assume any responsibility of Leads should follow the governing processes in the SIG's charter.